idaholab/moose/modules/geochemistry/paper.md

 - For water: the mass of solvent water, or the total bulk mole number, or the activity;
 - For aqueous basis species: the free molality, the total bulk number, or the activity (so that pH may be controlled, for instance);
 - For precipitated minerals: the free (precipitated) mole number, or the total bulk mole number;
-- Fugacity for gases with fixed fugacity;
+- For gases with fixed fugacity: fugacity
 - For sorbing sites: the free molality of unoccupied sites, or the total bulk mole number.

 In addition, all kinetic species must be provided with an initial mole number.